bluebanggogogo/react-native-installed-app-checker/README.md

 Android 11 and Above
 Starting with Android 11 (API level 30), Google has introduced additional restrictions for accessing installed apps.
 To handle this properly, you may need to provide a rationale for why your app requires the QUERY_ALL_PACKAGES permission.
 For more information, see the [Google Play policies](https://play.google/developer-content-policy/).

+### iOS Setup

+iOS has different limitations compared to Android:

+1. **URL Scheme Based Detection**: iOS uses URL schemes to detect installed apps.
+The module includes a comprehensive list of popular apps and their URL schemes.

+2. **Limited App Detection**: Unlike Android, iOS cannot detect all installed apps due to sandboxing restrictions.
+Only apps with known URL schemes can be detected.

+3. **No Additional Permissions Required**: iOS doesn't require special permissions for URL scheme detection.

+4. **Supported Apps**: The module can detect popular apps like WhatsApp, Instagram, Facebook, Twitter, YouTube, Spotify, Netflix, and many more.

+**Note**: iOS can only detect apps that have registered URL schemes.
+If an app doesn't have a public URL scheme, it cannot be detected by this method.
 ## Usage

 ### Check if a specific app is installed

+**Android Usage:**
 ```javascript
 import React from 'react';
 import { View, Button, Alert } from 'react-native';